This belly-warming Vegetarian Chickpea Curry With Coconut Milk is the perfect cozy dish for cool nights! Makes for a great side dish or main.

 In the past few weeks we’ve had some really damn cold evenings.
-It’s funny; my mom will often text me from Canada to let me know it’s colder here in North Carolina than it is up North.
-Our winters aren’t comparable at all, and I’ll take an NC winter over a sloppy miserable Southern Ontario winter ANY day.
+It’s funny; my mom will often text me from Canada to let me know that it’s colder here in North Carolina than it is up North.
+Our winters aren’t comparable at all, and I’ll take an NC winter over a miserable Southern Ontario winter ANY day.
 But now more than ever, it’s been the perfect time to curl up with this cozy and warming chickpea curry with coconut milk.

 Vegetarian Chickpea Curry With Coconut Milk.